 Medicare starts at age 65.
 If you retire before 65, you will have to fund health care expenses.
 Look into other options such as an employer insurance plan like COBRA, your spouse’s insurance and subsidies available through the Affordable Care Act.

 Although no one really wants to think about it, it’s very likely you’ll need long-term care insurance to pay for assisted living, care in your home or a nursing home, none of which is covered by Medicare.
-Without insurance, you could pay $140,000 in lifetime out-of-pocket expenses, which most people haven’t budgeted into their retirement strategy.
+Without insurance, you could pay $150,000 or more in lifetime out-of-pocket expenses, which most people haven’t budgeted into their retirement strategy.
 Long-term care insurance can be expensive but it can help protect you from having to dissolve your assets.

 Bonnie counsels clients that having a team of people in place to advise you before and during retirement is key.
 The team should include an accountant, attorney and financial planner or advisor you trust.Enjoying financial security after 65 is feasible, but it requires careful thought and planning.
 Rockland Trust has a team experts who can help.